acamp1968/fewd-2/README.md

 •	Customized design
 •	Mobile responsive, custom-designed logo added to header in place of logotype
 •	Mobile Responsive menu with dropdown – code taken from snippet and reprogrammed to match current design and added search box to the nav menu
-•	ADA Compliant (alt tags, raw text, etc.) o	Tested with ANDI, webaccessibility.com, and other tools on www.w3c.org/WAI/ER/tools/
+•	ADA Compliant (alt tags, raw text, etc. - Tested with ANDI, webaccessibility.com, and other tools on www.w3c.org/WAI/ER/tools/)
 •	Custom URL and hosting with external source
 •	FAQs with Read More/Read Less functionality
-•	Pop-up chat window, with custom image (non-functional) o	Added code to change to smaller icon for phones upon load or resize and used transparent icon from Shutterstock with edits o	Added a CSS shadow to the pop-up chat box and mobile icon for better visibility o	Utilized z-index code to ensure top position
+•	Pop-up chat window, with custom image (non-functional)
+•	Added code to change to smaller icon for phones upon load or resize and used transparent icon from Shutterstock with edits
+•	Added a CSS shadow to the pop-up chat box and mobile icon for better visibility
+•	Utilized z-index code to ensure top position
 •	Search box in navigation (non-functional)
 •	Contact form (non-functional)
 •	Use of bulleted and numbered lists